| NSPR Reference Previous Contents Next |

 Always returns a valid reference to the calling thread--a self-identity.Description

-The currently running thread may discover its own identity by callingPR_GetCurrentThread
+The currently running thread may discover its own identity by callingPR_GetCurrentThread.

-This is the only safe way to establish the identity of a thread.
+| Note | This is the only safe way to establish the identity of a thread.

 Creation and enumeration are both subject to race conditions.